Ron Masak

 Ronald Alan Masak (July 1, 1936 – October 20, 2022) was an American actor best known for playing the recurring role of Sheriff Mort Metzger of Cabot Cove in the CBS mystery series Murder, She Wrote.
-Angela Lansbury, his costar, predeceased him by 9 days.
+Angela Lansbury, the show's star, predeceased him by nine days.
 He's also known for his other television roles and his performances in films including Ice Station Zebra (1968), Tora!
 Tora!
 Tora!
 (1970), and Harper Valley PTA (1978).